Core exercises for beginners – the best way to get flat abs

 Before doing these exercises, please read the general exercise safety guidelines here.

-You’ll need something to cushion your spine – either an exercise mat or folded blanket/quilt.
+You’ll need something to cushion your spine – ideally an exercise mat.
+See an exercise mat buying guide here.

 Neutral pelvis